rdmullins/hello-world/README.md

 # Still Camping
 Day six doesn't look bad at all, just a bio page.
 Might work on it this evening back at the camper.

+# Back From Camping
+Haven't worked on CSS yet for today but will catch up tomorrow.